-"Establishing a Business Entity in China" Mr. Kenneth Kong Partner Llinks Law Offices - Shanghai
+"Establishing a Business Entity in China" Mr. Patrick Gu Partner Llinks Law Offices - Shanghai

-In general, foreign funds are not freely movable into China.
+"Establishing a Business Entity in China" Mr. Kenneth Kong Partner Llinks Law Offices - Shanghai In general, foreign funds are not freely movable into China.
 There is a long history of exercising comprehensive control over foreign investment since China opened its door in the early 1980s.
-As the economy continues to grow, China has been gradually loosening the substantive and procedural requirements on foreign investments and carefully testing the water for national treatment for foreign investors in the past decade.
+As the economy continues to grow, China has been gradually loosening the substantive and procedural requirements on foreign investments and carefully assessing the water for national treatment for foreign investors in the past decade.
 On January 1, 2020, the Foreign Investment Law came into force, which marked a new height of the Chinese government's supportive attitude towards foreign investment.
 It abolished the pre-approval scheme for foreign investments in existence for over forty years and officially effected a regime of "national treatment plus negative list" for foreign investment.

-1 Foreign Investment Supervisory Scheme

-The so-called "national treatment plus negative list" scheme is designed to offer national treatment for most foreign investments; and foreign investors enjoy the same treatment as set forth for all other businesses with only domestic investors, except for those falling within a "negative list" as published from time to time by the relevant authorities.
-The currently effective "negative list" refers to the Special Administrative Measures (Negative List) for Admission Investment Edition), promulgated jointly by the National Development and Reform Commission and the Ministry of Commerce of the PRC1.
+1 Foreign Investment Supervisory Scheme 3 The so-called "national treatment plus negative list" scheme is designed to offer national treatment for most foreign investments; and foreign investors enjoy the same treatment as set forth for all other businesses with only domestic investors, except for those falling within a "negative list" as published from time to time by the relevant authorities.
+The currently effective "negative list" refers to the 2022 Negative List for Market Access promulgated jointly by the National Development and Reform Commission and the Ministry of Commerce of the PRC1.
 The establishment of business in China by foreign investors is supervised by multiple regulatory bodies.
-The State Administration Market Regulation and its local counterparts (collectively, the "AMR") are business registration authorities responsible for administering and registering all kinds of businesses in China; while the establishment of a foreign-invested business is also subject to the special regulation by the Ministry of Commerce or its local counterparts (collectively, "MOFCOM") on the admission of foreign investment, and the State Administration of Foreign Exchange and its local counterparts (collectively, "SAFE") on foreign exchange control.
+The State Administration for Market Regulation and its local counterparts (collectively, the "AMR") are business registration the authorities responsible for administering and registering all kinds of businesses in China; while the establishment of a foreign-invested business is also subject to the special regulation by the Ministry of Commerce or its local counterparts (collectively, "MOFCOM") on the admission of foreign investment, and the State Administration of Foreign Exchange and its local counterparts (collectively, "SAFE") on foreign exchange control.
 Additionally, if а business involves investment in real estate assets or infrastructure in China, filling with or approval by the National Development and Reform Commission or its local counterparts (collectively, the "NDRC") is required.
+1 Published and became effective on March 12, 2022.